+Coding of DISPUB92 i nto DIS SPUniform

+DISPUB92 DISPUniform

+Value Description Value Description

+1 Routine

-Coding of DISPUB92 into DISPUniform DISPUB92 DISPUniform Value Description Value Description 1 Routine 71 Another institution for outpatient services.
+71 Another institution for outpatient services.
 Value was added beginning in the 2000 HCUP data.
+1 1 Routine

-1 Routine 72 This institution for outpatient services.
+72 This institution for outpatient services.
 Value was added beginning in the 2000 HCUP data.

-2 Short-term Hospital 9 Admitted as an inpatient to this hospital.
-Valid only on outpatient data.
-Value was added beginning in the 2001 HCUP data.
-2 Transfer to Short-term Hospital 3 Skilled Nursing Facility (SNF) 5 Transfer Other: Includes 4 Intermediate Care Facility (ICF) Skilled Nursing Facility
+2 Short-term Hospital

+9 Admitted as an inpatient to this hospital.
+Valid only on outpatient Transfer to Short-term Hospital

+43 Federal health facility

+3 Skilled Nursing Facility (SNF) 5 Transfer Other: Includes

-5 Another Type of Facility (SNF), Intermediate Care 51 Hospice - Medical Facility Facility (ICF), Another Type of Facility 61 Within this institution to a hospital-based Medicare approved swing bed.
+4 Intermediate Care Facility (ICF) Skilled Nursing Facility 5 Another Type of Facility (SNF), Intermediate Care Facility (ICF), Another 51 Hospice - Medical Facility Type of Facility 61 Within this institution to a hospital-based Medicare approved swing bed.
 Value was added beginning in the 2000 HCUP data.
-Type of Facility 62 Discharge, transferred to another rehabilitation facility including rehabilitation distinct part units of a hospital.
+62 Discharge, transferred to another rehabilitation facility including rehabilitation distinct part units of a hospital.
 Value was added beginning in 2001 HCUP data.
 63 Discharge, transferred to a long term care hospital swing bed.
 Value was added beginning in the 2001 HCUP data.
 64 Discharge, transferred to a nursing facility certified by Medicaid, but not certified by Medicare.
 Value was added beginning in the 2002 HCUP data.
-6 Home Health Care (HHC) 8 Home IV Provider 6 Home Health Care (HHC) 50 Hospice-Home 7 Against Medical Advice (AMA) 7 Against Medical Advice (AMA) 20 Died in Hospital 20 Died 40 Died at Home.
+65 Discharge, transferred to a psychiatric hospital or psychiatric distinct unit of a hospital.
+Value was added beginning in the 2004 HCUP data.
+6 Home Health Care (HHC) 8 Home IV Provider 6 Home Health Care (HHC) 50 Hospice-Home 7 Against Medical Advice (AMA) Against Medical Advice (AMA) 20 Died in Hospital 20 Died 40 Died at Home.
 Prior to the 2001 data, value 40 "Died at Home" was mapped to missing (.).
-99 d Discharge alive, destination unknown.
+99 Discharge alive, destination unknown.
 Value was added 41 Died in Medical Facility.
 Prior to 2001 data, value 41 "Died in Medical Facility" was mapped to missing (.). beginning in the 2001 data.

 42 Died, place unknown.
 Prior to the 2001 data, value 42 "Died, place unknown" was mapped to missing (.).
 99 Discharged alive, destination unknown.
 Value was added beginning in the 2001 data.

-Missing Missing

-.A Invalid .A Invalid
+Missing Missing .A Invalid .A Invalid